aktos-io/scada.js/README.md

 # Starting a New Project

 1. Create your project directory (eg. `myproject`) in `{{ scada }}/apps`
-2. Place any README, scripts and source codes in this directory.
+2. Place any README, scripts and source codes in your project directory.
 3. Place your browser applications (webapps) in `{{ myproject }}/webapps` directory
 4. Start Gulp by passing your project name as parameter: `gulp --project=myproject`
 5. The browser applications (`.html`, `.js` and `.css` files) will be created under `{{ scada }}/build/public` directory

-# Directory Structure

 Directory structure is as follows: